What's on today : Mon Aug 15 2022

 Visitors should note that there are grass snakes along the watercourses on both sides of our main car park, so please keep out of these areas.

-CCTV cameras are used to ensure compliance with the NO DOGS POLICY.
+CCTV cameras are used for security and to ensure compliance with the NO DOGS POLICY & to stop dogs becoming stressed by being left in hot cars or vans.
 So please respect this rule and leave your doggies with a friend or at home.

 DAY KENNELS ** - Best option - just a few miles away there is an excellent day kennel where your dog will be looked after for a modest sum.
 Its 5 miles and only 9 minutes away near Rame on the main A394 road to Truro.
 Booking in advance is important but from as little as £12 your pet will be looked after, walked and fed.